Jon Sciambi: Career

 As Sciambi attended Boston College, he began his sportscasting experience on WZBC, the school's 1000-watt FM radio station broadcasting to the Greater Boston area.
 Classmates and fellow broadcasters at WZBC included Joe Tessitore and Bob Wischusen, both of whom also went on to become successful sports announcers.

 Sciambi was an announcer with the Florida Marlins from 1997 to 2004.

 Sciambi was the play-by-play announcer for the Atlanta Braves on SportSouth and FSN South from 2007 to 2009.
 He was paired with Joe Simpson.
 Late in the 2009 season, it was announced that Sciambi would be leaving the Braves and joining ESPN's Major League Baseball and college basketball coverage full-time.

 He formerly worked in South Florida sports radio on 790 The Ticket.
 Sciambi left the radio show on April 4, 2008, to focus on broadcasting for the Atlanta Braves.
 Prior to being on 790, Sciambi was a talk show host on WQAM for several years.

 On January 4, 2021, Marquee Sports Network named Sciambi as play-by-play announcer for its Chicago Cubs telecasts following the resignation of the former play-by-play announcer, Len Kasper.
 He also continues to call regular-season and postseason games on ESPN Radio; in October 2022, it was announced that Sciambi will take over as the lead announcer for ESPN Radio's postseason coverage in the 2023 season, replacing Dan Shulman.

 Sciambi succeeded Matt Vasgersian and took over the main play-by-play calls for the MLB: The Show video game series starting with MLB The Show 22.
-There is no information regarding whether or not he will come back for MLB The Show 23.

-In October 2022, it was officially announced that Sciambi would succeed Dan Shulman as ESPN Radio's play-by-play announcer for the World Series beginning in 2023.
+He did play-by-play calls for MLB The Show 23 along with former MLB player Chris Singleton.